 After Sauveterre, the route sticks to the Bordeaux-Toulouse Canal de Garonne route (part of the two canals route to the Med) until it reaches Fontet.
 Here, it heads west to join the EuroVelo 3 route.
 This is a lovely route through the vineyards and forests of the Landes de Gascogne, and an area not often explored by cycle tourists.
 I expect that to change as the EV3 becomes more popular.

 The route passes just south of Sauternes – the sweet white wine capital of France.
 The roads around here are gorgeous with vines layering the hillsides.
-From here it's on to the Atlantic Coast EuroVelo 1 route via Arcachon Bay (save time for Dune of Pilat, the largest sand dune in Europe).
+Consider staying overnight in Bazas, with its Gothic cathedral and Roman history.
+From here you can continue on to the Atlantic Coast EuroVelo 1 route via the Bazas-Mios section of the route (save time for oysters in Arcachon and Dune of Pilat, the largest sand dune in Europe).

 This stretch up the coast is on dedicated bike paths and forest trails.
 See here for more on cycling around Lacanau.